API Reference

 Compute the product of dimensions with overflow checking.

-Throws OverflowError if the product exceeds typemax(Int), preventing memory corruption from integer overflow in unsafe_wrap operations.
+Throws OverflowError if the product exceeds typemax(Int), preventing memory corruption from integer overflow in array creation operations.

 Rationale

-Without overflow checking, large dimensions like (10^10, 10^10) would wrap around to a small value, causing unsafe_wrap to create an array view that indexes beyond allocated memory.
+Without overflow checking, large dimensions like (10^10, 10^10) would wrap around to a small value, causing array creation to index beyond allocated memory.

 Performance